syscoin-core/syscoincore.org/_posts/en/posts/2016-06-21-csv-softfork-instructions.md

 If you do not use nLockTime field of the generation transaction, please use a value of 0.

-Failing to follow the above instructions may result in generation of invalid blocks, causing a chain fork and monetary loss of the concerned miners and general Bitcoin users.
+Failing to follow the above instructions may result in generation of invalid blocks, causing a chain fork and monetary loss of the concerned miners and general Syscoin users.

 [1]: /en/contact/
 [2]: /en/2016/06/08/version-bits-miners-faq/#when-should-miners-set-bits